ping-localhost/merle-craft/content/posts/joining/index.md

 ## Java Edition

 - The IP for Merle's Minecraft server is `play.merlecraft.ga` (or you can use `15.235.17.245`).
-- Start Minecraft, click Multiplayer and click Add Server.
-There should be two boxes, Server Name and IP Address.
+- Start Minecraft, click `Multiplayer` and click `Add Server`.
+There should be two boxes, `Server Name` and `IP Address`.
 - The server name does not matter a bit.
 Call it what you like.
-- Now press fill in the box for IP and confirm your entries by clicking done.
+- Now  fill in the box for IP and confirm your entries by clicking done.
 - You will be taken back to the server list.
 The server should appear on it with green bars on the right.
-- Click the server and then click Join Server.
+- Click the server and then click `Join Server`.
 - Have fun!

 ## Bedrock Edition

 - The IP for Merle's Minecraft server is `play.merlecraft.ga` (or you can use `15.235.17.245`) and the port is `25565`.
-- Start Minecraft, click Multiplayer and click Add Server.
-There should be two boxes, Server Name and IP Address.
+- Start Minecraft, click `Play` and then `Servers`.
+Scroll down and click `Add Server`.
+There should be three boxes, `Server Name` and `Server IP` and `Port`.
 - The server name does not matter a bit.
 Call it what you like.
-- Now press fill in the box for IP and the port.
-Confirm your entries by clicking done.
+- Now fill in the box for IP and the port one after.
+Confirm your entries by clicking play.
-- You will be taken back to the server list.
-The server should appear on it with green bars on the right.
-- Click the server and then click Join Server.
 - Have fun!

+### Consoles

+If you are on a console, [following the instructions here](https://wiki.geysermc.org/geyser/using-geyser-with-consoles/) and use `play.merlecraft.ga` (or `15.235.17.245`) with port `25565`.

 ### Differences